 The Trump Administration’s new rule change proposal would result in 3.1 million people losing access to critical nutrition assistance benefits.Once again, the Trump Administration is proposing drastic changes to SNAP, which would increase hunger and restrict states’ flexibility to provide vital nutrition support to people who are struggling to feed themselves and their families.

 This time, USDA is proposing the elimination of Categorical Eligibility, an important flexibility option which enables states to slightly raise SNAP income eligibility limits and relax restrictive asset tests so that working families with modest savings can still receive benefits.
 This rule change would increase hunger in this country, particularly for working families who are struggling to feed themselves and build for a better future.
+Read MAZON’s top-line talking points about this rule change proposal, as well as more background information about the populations that would be negatively impacted.

 On July 23, 2019, the Trump Administration posted a notice for proposed rulemaking through the U.S. Department of Agriculture (USDA) to “revise” Categorical Eligibility in the Supplemental Nutrition Assistance Program (SNAP).
 This is the most recent in a string of attacks on the nation’s most important anti-hunger program.
 This notice triggered a 60-day comment period which ends on September 23, 2019.